-The Board of Directors opposes the proposal because it believes the Company is best served by the Board retaining the flexibility to determine the most effective leadership structure for the Company, based upon its evaluation of what is best for the Company and the shareholders at any point in time.
-Currently, the Board may provide that the positions of Chairman and Chief Executive Officer (CEO) will be separated or held by the same person, as the Board determines to be in the best interest of the Company's shareholders.
-The Board believes that this flexibility has served the Company and its shareholders well during the recent leadership transitions, when the Company has had our former CEO serve as Chairman, and has allowed the Board to operate efficiently and effectively to protect and enhance our long-term success and shareholder value.
+The Board of Directors opposes the proposal because it believes it to be in the best interest of the Company for the Board to periodically evaluate the leadership structure of the Company and make a determination regarding whether to separate or combine the roles of Chairman and CEO based on circumstances at the time of its evaluation.
+By retaining flexibility to adjust the Company's leadership structure, the Board is best able to provide for appropriate management and leadership of the Company and address any circumstances the Company may face, as no single leadership model is universally or permanently appropriate in all circumstances.
+The Board believes that this flexibility has served the Company and its shareholders well during recent leadership transitions and has allowed the Board to operate efficiently and effectively to protect and enhance our long-term success and shareholder value.
 The proposal, however, deprives the Board of the flexibility to act in the shareholders' best interests by applying a "one-size-fits-all" approach to structuring the Board rather than permitting the Board to organize its functions and manage its operations in the manner it determines to be most productive and efficient.